MrJonkoRisin/Hemuppgift/README.md

 1. Clone the project from the GitHub repository: git clone https://github.com/MrJonkoRisin/Hemuppgift.git
 2. Install dependencies: `npm install`
-3. Configure environment variables by creating a .env file and specifying the port on which the server should run.
+3. Configure environment variables by creating a .env file and specifying the port on which the server should run. (if not, the server runs on port 5000)

 ## Usage